CAASM Use Case #6 – Finding rogue devices on privileged networks

 sjultra axonius query use case 6 finding rogue devices

-But us hardcore Axonius users love a bit of (AQL) — why?
+But us hardcore CAASM users love a bit of (AQL) — why?
 Because we can document it, repeat it consistently, and iterate on it… and automate it….
 (Did I mention the SJULTRA Free Trial where we do this for you/show you?)

 (adapters_data.fortigate_adapter.id == ({"$exists":true,"$ne":""})) and not (adapters_data.esx_adapter.id == ({"$exists":true,"$ne":""})) and not (adapters_data.active_directory_adapter.id == ({"$exists":true,"$ne":""})) and not (adapters_data.hyper_v_adapter.id == ({"$exists":true,"$ne":""})) and not (adapters_data.jamf_adapter.id == ({"$exists":true,"$ne":""})) and specific_data.data.last_seen >= date("NOW - 4d")